airayzing/Help-Docs-v2/tropitech-resource-center/how-tropitech-works/bot-management/3rd-party-apps-integrations/agile-crm-integration-with-tropitech.md

 ### Steps to Enable the Integration

-Follow these steps to enable the integration between Agile CRM and m1Bot:
+Follow these steps to enable the integration between Agile CRM and tropitech:

 1. **Get the Required 3rd Party Data**:
    * Obtain the necessary API token from your Agile CRM account.
 Refer to [this guide](https://www.findmycrm.com/faq/crm-migration-faqs/where-do-i-find-my-agile-crm-rest-api-key) for assistance.